Help - Maintaining your approvals - Radiation Assurance

 The review process

-The review process will be managed in the same way as a new submission through Radiation Assurance – see our guidance on new submissions in the Preparing and Submitting Applications section of the Help pages.
+The review process will be managed in the same way as a new submission through Radiation Assurance.
+For more information you should review our guidance on new submissions in the Preparing and Submitting Applications section of the Help pages.

-When the review is completed the HRA will email you to confirm that Radiation Assurance has been secured, and to give you further information about what to do at this point, such as:
+When the review is completed the HRA will email you to confirm that Radiation Assurance has been secured, and give you further information about what you should then do such as:

-• Copy the MPE and CRE reviews from the research exposure form into IRAS Part B Section 3;
+• copying the MPE and CRE reviews from the research exposure form into IRAS Part B Section 3

-• Seek authorisations from the lead MPE and CRE;
+• seeking authorisations from the lead MPE and CRE

-• Make payment to the reviewing trust(s)/health board(s);
+• making payments to the reviewing trusts/health boards

-• Make any changes the reviewers have requested to be made to the Participant Information Sheet;
+• making any changes the reviewers have requested to be made to the Participant Information Sheet

-• Pre-REC favourable opinion: include this email in the submission to ARSAC (where required), and in the local information pack to participating sites.
+• not yet received a REC favourable opinion you should include this email in the submission to ARSAC (where required), and in the local information pack to participating sites.

-• Post-REC favourable opinion: include this email in the amendment submission to the regulatory bodies specified in the Amendments for projects conducted in the NHS/HSC section of the Help pages, the ARSAC (where required), and in the amendment notification to participating sites.
+• received a REC favourable opinion you should include this email in the amendment submission to the regulatory bodies specified in the Amendments for projects conducted in the NHS/HSC section of the Help pages, the ARSAC (where required), and in the amendment notification to participating sites.

 You should be aware that the standardised fee to pay for a change or an amendment is different to that for new submissions (except for an amendment to add ionising radiation exposures for the first time).
-Further guidance on payment is available in the amendments section of the Payments Framework Guidance.
+For further guidance you should review the amendments section of the Payments Framework Guidance.

 Back to the top